databrary/design/ridir-16/narrative.md

 The PIs have successful track records of seeking NSF and NIH funding, so we are optimistic about these prospects.

 In the long-term, we are working with NYU development staff to seek a private endowment fund for Databrary that would ensure there are resources for storage, maintenance, and development staff for an indefinite period.
-We continue to work with other entities like ICSPR, TalkBank, and others to advocate for long-term, stable funding sources for data repositories.
+We continue to work with entities like ICSPR, TalkBank, and others to advocate for long-term, stable funding sources for data repositories.
 Databrary is very early in its development, so we think that charging institutional or researcher-specific subscription fees is premature, nor do we think that advertising is appropriate to our mission.
 But, we will continue to monitor the changing landscape of data repository funding, and make adjustments accordingly.